mindkin/hourfleet/docs/screens.md

 # Screens

 Hourfleet is a full-featured car sharing platform.
-In practice this means there are a large number of screens and features.
-This section captures some of the key screens that will exist* in your tenancy
+In practice this means there are a large number of screens and features, and all features are available on all/any device type - from desktop, to tablet and phone.
+This section captures some of the key screens that will exist* in your tenancy.
+We have used mobile form-factor screens, and where the screen would scrolls we've streteched the image.
+Feel free to check back, as we will extend this set of images over time.

 Table of Contents
 - [Finding and booking a car](#finding-and-booking-a-car)